joshgerdes/jekyll-uno/_posts/2021-07-03-start-vm-on-connect-for-azure-virtual-desktop.md

 > **You no longer need to create a Custom Role for Start VM on Connect - a built-in role now exists named:** [**Desktop Virtualization Power On Contributor**](https://learn.microsoft.com/azure/virtual-desktop/start-virtual-machine-connect?tabs=azure-portal&WT.mc_id=AZ-MVP-5004796#assign-the-desktop-virtualization-power-on-contributor-role-with-the-azure-portal) **- once that role is assigned to the Azure Virtual Desktop application, you can skip straight to Configure**

-* Imagine a 9 AM -> 5 PM Monday to Friday business; during the day, Azure Virtual Desktop is available, however anything out of these hours (through Scheduled Shutdowns or Azure Automation Runbooks etc), the session hosts are shut down to reduce operational costs.
+* Imagine a 9 AM -> 5 PM Monday to Friday business; during the day, Azure Virtual Desktop is available, however anything out of these hours (through Scheduled Shutdowns or Azure Automation Runbooks etc.), the session hosts are shut down to reduce operational costs.
-* A business user get some urgent work on Saturday morning then tries to connect to Azure Virtual Desktop resources to complete the work; because they were turned off outside of business hours, they can't connect and then have to ring IT support to get resources started (the alternative would be to leave Virtual Machines running, which may or may not be needed).
+* A business user gets some urgent work on Saturday morning and then tries to connect to Azure Virtual Desktop resources to complete the work; because they were turned off outside of business hours, they can't connect and then have to ring IT support to get resources started (the alternative would be to leave Virtual Machines running, which may or may not be needed).
 * Using 'Start Virtual Machine on Connect', the moment that the user attempts to connect a Virtual Machine is started.
 * Then it allows the users to log in and do their work without a call to IT, overall saving money, as the hosts are only started when they are first needed.
 The feature will also only turn on additional VMs (if available) when the first VM reaches the session limit.